aristanetworks/avd-workshops/workshops/avd.md

   ├── site_2/
 ```

 The following is a graphical representation of the Ansible inventory groups and naming scheme used for `Site 1` in this example.
 This is replicated for `Site 2`.

 ![Ansible Groups](assets/images/ansible_groups_site1.svg)

 ## AVD Fabric Variables

-To apply AVD variables to the nodes in the fabric, we make use of Ansible group_vars.
+To apply AVD variables to the nodes in the fabric, we make use of Ansible `group_vars`.
 How and where you define the variables is your choice.
-The group_vars table below is one example of AVD fabric variables.
+The `group_vars` table below is one example of AVD fabric variables.

 | group_vars/                | Description                                   |
 | -------------------------- | --------------------------------------------- |